 Some of our more popular courses include:

 Absolutely!
-If a Communication major is not the right path for you, we offer minors in both Communication and Theatre.
+If a Communication major is not the right path for you, we offer a minor in Communication as a complement to your major.